syncfusion-content/javascript-docs/js/Print/Features.md

 # Features

-The Print widget allows you to print a particular element or the entire web page and also allows appearance customization to be applied on the printed page.
+The Print widget allows you to print a particular element or the entire web page.
+It also allows appearance customization to be applied on the printed page.

 ## Printing specific elements